goreleaser/goreleaser/www/docs/errors/dirty.md

-# Git is currently in a dirty state
+# Git is in a dirty state

 GoReleaser requires a clean git state to work.

 If you see this error, it means that something in your build process is either creating or editing files before GoReleaser is called.
-The error message should show you which files were created/modified.
+The error message should show you, which files were created/modified.

 Here's an example error: